cazucito/LambdaPath/README.md

 ### Support or Contact

-This code is provide as-is... also you can contact me in this repository or in dev@cazucito.com
+This code is provided as-is... but you can contact me in this repository or in dev@cazucito.com